 7.4 Promotional Tariffs

-7.5 All mobile tariffs attributing discounts set out by AD, will be honoured during the full duration of the agreement, and will be notified at point of sale, the means and methods of activating a recurring credit.
+7.4.1 All mobile tariffs attributing discounts set out by AD, will be honoured during the first ninety (90) days of the new agreement or renewal, and will be notified at point of sale, the means and methods of activating a recurring credit.

 7.6 Recurring credit will be administered to the Customers chosen verified bank account on the 14th of each calendar month and paid within 3 business days.